-- 8.31 The district centres referred to in the policy and identified in the Key Diagram are as follows:

-- Meredith Road;

-- Norwich Road / Bramford Road;

-- Hawthorn Drive;

-- Stoke Park;

-- Wherstead Road;

-- Cauldwell Hall Road / Woodbridge Road;

-- Felixstowe Road;

-- Nacton Road;

-- Ravenswood;

-- Woodbridge Road / Heath Road;

-- Sproughton Road / Eastway (to be developed);

-- Duke Street (being developed).

-- 8.32 Any Northern Fringe development (see Policy CS10) should also contain a district centre that would join the above list.
-This would provide a range of facilities and operators in line with the definition in PPS4.

-- 8.33 Within a 400m straight line distance from district centres, the Council would support the provision of identified community facilities (see Appendix 4).
-Within a wider zone of 800m, the Council would support in principle medium density housing provision to try to increase the proportion of people living near to shops and community facilities.

-- 8.34 It should be noted that many of the centres above already have some of the community facilities mentioned within 400m of their centres.
-Zonal maps of the above centres will be included in the IP-One Area Action Plan and the Site Allocations and Policies documents.

-- 8.35 In dispersing open space across the Borough, where possible provision should be in low-lying areas needed for flood storage or conveyance.

-- 8.36 Delivering high quality change, which safeguards the best of the town's urban character and neighbourhoods and secures positive improvements, is not just confined to the IP-One Area and Conservation Areas.
-PPS1 advises that local planning policies and decisions should be based on up-to-date information on the environmental characteristics of the area and ensure that these enhance the areas in which they are located.
-To facilitate this, an Urban Characterisation Study will be undertaken to define the environmental characteristics of the Borough as a whole.
+- 8.34 The district centres referred to in the policy and identified in the Key Diagram are as follows: - Meredith Road; - Norwich Road INSERTED: (1-91, 2-110) / Bramford Road; - Hawthorn Drive; - Stoke Park; - Wherstead Road; - Cauldwell Hall Road / Woodbridge Road INSERTED: (418-787); - Felixstowe Road INSERTED: (55-201, 120-190); - Nacton Road INSERTED: (270-374); - Ravenswood; - Woodbridge Road INSERTED: East (27-53) / Heath Road; - Sproughton Road / Eastway (to be developed); - Duke Street DELETED: (being developed). - 8.35 DELETED: Any Northern Fringe development (see Policy CS10) INSERTED: will DELETED: should also contain a district centre that would join the above list.
+DELETED: This would provide a range of facilities and operators in line with the definition in PPS4. - 8.36 Within a 400m straight line distance from district centres, the Council would support the provision of identified community facilities (see Appendix 4).
+Within a wider zone of 800m, the Council would support in principle medium density housing provision to try to increase the proportion of people living near to shops and community facilities. - 8.37 It should be noted that many of the centres above already have some of the community facilities mentioned within 400m of their centres.
+Zonal maps of the above centres INSERTED: are shown on plan 3 DELETED: will be included in the IP-One Area Action Plan and the Site Allocations and Policies documents. - 8.38 In dispersing open space across the Borough, where possible provision should be in low-lying areas needed for flood storage or conveyance. - 8.39 Delivering high quality change, which safeguards the best of the town's urban character and neighbourhoods and secures positive improvements, is not just confined to the IP-One Area and Conservation Areas.
+INSERTED: The NPPF advises that sustainable development 'involves seeking positive improvements in the quality of the built, natural and historic environment, as well as in people's quality of life'.
+DELETED: PPS1 advises that local planning policies and decisions should be based on up-to-date information on the environmental characteristics of the area and ensure that these enhance the areas in which they are located.
+To facilitate this, an Urban Characterisation Study INSERTED: supplementary planning document will be undertaken to define the environmental characteristics of the Borough as a whole.
 POLICY CS3: IP-One Area Action Plan

-8.37 As the spatial strategy focuses development to a significant degree on central Ipswich and particularly on the areas that ring the historic core, the Council is preparing an area action plan for the area - known as IP-One - to guide its delivery.
+8.40 As the spatial strategy focuses development to a significant degree on central Ipswich and particularly on the areas that ring the historic core, the Council is preparing an area action plan for the area - known as IP-One - to guide its delivery INSERTED: , which will be incorporated into the Site Allocations and Policies development plan document (DPD).
 The IP-One area has been defined by the Council.
 It is slightly larger than the town centre and includes the central shopping area, Ipswich Village, the Waterfront and the Education Quarter.
 The IP-One area is indicated broadly on the key diagram.
-It will be defined on the Proposals Map.
+It INSERTED: is DELETED: will be defined on the INSERTED: policies DELETED: Proposals Map.